Chapter 7 VA Life Insurance

 - Members of the Individual Ready Reserve and Inactive National Guard.

 Servicemembers must apply for VGLI within one year and 120 days from separation.
 Servicemembers discharged on or after November 1, 2012, who apply for VGLI within 240 days of separation do not need to submit evidence of good health, while Servicemembers who apply after the 240-day period must submit evidence of insurability.
 The initial VGLI coverage available is equal to the amount of SGLI coverage at the time of separation from service.

 Effective April 11, 2011, VGLI insureds who are under age 60 and have less than $400,000 in coverage can purchase up to $25,000 of additional coverage on each five-year anniversary of their coverage, up to the maximum $400,000.
 No medical underwriting is required for the additional coverage.

-SGLI Disability Extension: Servicemembers who are totally disabled at the time of separation (unable to work), can apply for the SGLI Disability Extension, which provides free coverage for up to two years from the date of separation.
+SGLI Disability Extension Servicemembers who are totally disabled at the time of separation (unable to work or have certain statutory conditions), can apply for the SGLI Disability Extension, which provides free coverage for up to two years from the date of separation.
 To apply, Servicmembers must complete and return SGLV 8715, the SGLI Disability Extension Application.